Sally Shin

 Shin, Sally MJ, Nirajana Mishra, and Ravi Dhar, “From Lemons to LemonAIde: How Low Brand Trust Mitigates Aversion to Artificial Intelligence,” Revising for 2nd round review at Journal of Consumer Research [PDF]

-Mishra, Nirajana, Sally MJ Shin, and Ravi Dhar, “More Information = More Trust: When Asking for More Information Increases Consumer Trust,” Under review at Journal of Consumer Research [PDF]
+Mishra, Nirajana, Sally MJ Shin, and Ravi Dhar, “More Information = More Trust: When Asking for More Information Increases Consumer Trust,” Manuscript in preparation [draft available upon request]

 Shin, Sally MJ, Mohin Banker, and Gal Zauberman, “Power of One: Preference for a Recommender’s Lived Experience Over the Aggregation of Others,” Manuscript in preparation